YarlinWare/pygroup-1/README.md

 It is based on a similar, Excel based solution: group-allocator (https://github.com/odow/group-allocator).

-Opti-Group can read data either from a database or tab-delimited flat files.
+pygroup can read data either from a database or tab-delimited flat files.

 Check the example.py file for usage and instructions.